ansible-community/community-website/posts/archive/using-vmware-vcenter-tags-in-a-red-hat-ansible-tower-dynamic-inventory.md

 # Creating the dynamic inventory source in Ansible Tower

-Now it\'s time to create the inventory.
+Now it's time to create the inventory.
 In Ansible Tower, from the left hand panel under resources, select "Inventories" and click the add icon and add a new inventory.
-Give the inventory a name and select an organization for the inventory - we\'ll call ours \"VMware Inventory\'\', and assign it to Red Hat Organization.
+Give the inventory a name and select an organization for the inventory - we'll call ours "VMware Inventory", and assign it to Red Hat Organization.

 ![vcenter tags blog four](/images/posts/archive/vcenter-blog-four.png)